CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex07_Detections.md

 Analytics rules search for specific events or sets of events across your environment, alert you when certain event thresholds or conditions are reached, generate incidents for your SOC to triage and investigate, and respond to threats with automated tracking and reMediation processes.

->**Important:** The lab exercises for Learning Path #9 are in a *standalone* environment.
+>**Important:** The lab exercises for Learning Path #9 are in a **standalone** environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.

 ## Lab Objectives
  In this lab, you will Understand following:
 - Task 1: Persistence Attack Detection
 - Task 2: Privilege Elevation Attack Detection

-## Estimated Timing: 30 minutes
+## Estimated Timing: 30 Minutes

 ## Architecture Diagram